Start date: September 2024

 PhD studies in Organisations and Innovation

-Faculty research focuses on understanding individual and team outcomes within organisations.
+O&I faculty research focuses on understanding individual and team outcomes within organisations.
 Group members engage with a variety of perspectives and approaches including network research, experiments and ethnographies.
-There is a shared interest in the topics of creativity and innovation.
+There is a shared interest in the topics of creativity, innovation, social networks and diversity.
 For applicants to the PhD programme, prior training in social science (e.g. social psychology, sociology or economics) is highly relevant.

-- The programme typically consists of four or five years of full-time study, starting with one year of courses registered as MRes.
-These courses are typically advanced postgraduate courses to provide rigorous methodological training to prepare students for their PhD research.
-Along with the School’s courses, students typically take some of these from other UCL departments (e.g., Economics, Psychology), the London School of Economics and London Business School.
+- The programme typically consists of five years of full-time study, starting with one year of modules registered as MRes.
+These modules are typically advanced postgraduate modules to provide rigorous methodological training to prepare students for their PhD research.
+Along with the School’s modules, students typically take some of these from other UCL departments (e.g., Economics, Psychology, Sociology, Anthropology), the London Business School, Bayes Business School, and Imperial College Business School.

-- In addition to methods courses, students also undertake a first-year research project under the tutoring and supervision of a faculty member later in the MRes year (Term 3 + Summer period).
+- In addition to methods modules, students also undertake a first-year research project under the tutoring and supervision of a faculty member later in the MRes year (Term 3 + Summer period).

 - Our highly selective and small-sized PhD programme ensures that each student receives personal attention and guidance from our faculty members throughout their doctoral study.
 The close mentorship process forms the foundations of a successful academic career.